 When I mention this service, people often express doubts about the produce, saying they’d prefer to select their own.
 While I empathize with this, expect for the occasional dud, I find it pretty good.

 My only complaint is that you can’t tell country of origin which, for some products, makes a big difference.
 For example, I prefer apples from Canada, but I’ll take US-grown, never New Zealand.
 Unfortunately, they don’t provide that information online.

 For people with mobility challenges or those

-dragging around enjoying the company of small children, this will be a huge benefit.
-For the rest of us, this is one more in a long list of activities that no longer require us to move.
+dragging around enjoying the company of small children, this will be a huge benefit, especially now that we’re all trying to practice social distancing.
+But keep in mind that this is one more in a long list of activities that no longer require us to move.
 Not necessarily a good thing.
 So if it actually saves you time, can you replace that big-box store walk with a sunshine and trees walk?

-Amazingly, they’ve managed to give the nutrition information, ingredient list and guiding star rating for each item, even food that would not normally have a food label, like fresh produce and meat.
-I’d love to see them incorporate that into the search feature, so people can hunt for the three-star crackers, for example.
+Amazingly, they’ve managed to give the nutrition information and ingredient list for most items, even food that would not normally have a food label, like fresh produce and meat.
+So if you want to dig a bit, you can even read labels while shopping.

-If you try it, let me know what you think!
-You can share your feedback on the Sweet Spot Facebook page.
+If you try any of them, let me know what you think!
+Happy to hear from you on the Sweet Spot Facebook page or by email.